 Currently, the PDPA will offer similar levels of protection as the GDPR.
-However, it remains to be seen if the Taiwanese government will enforce data privacy in Taiwan as vehemently as the EU has done in member nations.
+However, it remains a question if the Taiwanese government will enforce data privacy in Taiwan as vehemently as the EU has done in member nations.

 PDPA vs. CCPA

 For this comparison, we will focus solely on the CCPA.
-In terms of penalty structures, the CCPA is not nearly as harsh on violators as the PDPA.
+Regarding penalty structures, the CCPA is less harsh on violators than the PDPA.
 Entities that violate the CCPA can incur per-violation fines as low as $2,500 or as high as $7,500.

 These fines are applied “per record,” which means that violators could incur a separate fee for every record or file not managed in compliance with the CCPA provisions.

 In addition to being less harsh on violators, the CCPA has a narrower scope.
-Whereas the GDPR and PDPA apply to virtually any business that collects citizens’ data, the CCPA only applies to select entities.
-Specifically, the CCPA applies to businesses that meet one or more of the following criteria:
+The GDPR and PDPA apply to virtually any business collecting citizens’ data, but the CCPA only applies to select entities.
+Specifically, the CCPA applies to companies that meet one or more of the following criteria: